cynthialmy/cynthialmy.github.io/_posts/2026-02-06-rag-insights-limitations.md

 Agentic RAG introduces planning, multi-round retrieval, and reflection.
 The agent decomposes complex queries, adjusts retrieval strategy based on intermediate results, and switches approaches when initial attempts fail.

-This improves performance when answers exist in text but discovery paths are complex.
+Agentic retrieval improves performance when answers exist in text but discovery paths are complex.
 Example task: find all EMEA sustainability contracts from Q3 2024 and summarize obligations.

 Agentic RAG still assumes answers exist in retrievable text.
 For knowledge gaps or unfolding events, extra retrieval rounds mainly process additional noise.
 The Event-to-Concept gap remains.
 False certainty can increase because multi-step traces look rigorous even when ground truth is missing.

 ---

-## Matching metrics to system type
+## Matching Metrics to System Type

 Each architecture serves a different goal.
 The evaluation framework must reflect that.